 Q 7.
-Why do you think the use of copper utensils is declining in our households over the years?
-Suggested: Why do you think people hardly use copper utensils these days?
+Why do you think the use of copper utensils in households has decreased in our households over the years?

 Here, students may talk about the price of copper, and its corrosion, which limits the kind of food that can be stored in it.
 Corrosion also leads to faster loss of metal and thinning of utensil.
-They may also talk about the availability of cheaper alternative materials for utensils such as steel and plastic, which do not undergo such tarnish and also do not react as much with food materials.
+They may also talk about the availability of cheaper alternative materials for utensils such as steel and plastic, which do not tarnish and also do not react as much with food materials.